yeang07/sales-data-analysis/README.md

 - Keep electronics products well-stocked because they are the strongest category.
 - Study January promotions or customer behavior to understand why sales were highest.

+## Status
+Completed

-## Next Steps
+## Future Improvements
+- Add more rows to the dataset
-- Create a Power BI dashboard
+- Create more advanced SQL queries
-- Add dashboard screenshots
+- Add interactive Power BI filters
-- Write final business recommendations
+- Compare monthly sales performance over a longer period